phaag/nfdump/README.md

 # nfdump

-Stable Release v1.6.18
+Stable Release v1.6.19

-See the Changelog file for all changes in release 1.6.18
+See the Changelog file for all changes in release 1.6.19

 nfdump is a toolset in order to collect and process netflow and sflow data, sent from netflow/sflow compatible devices.
 The toolset supports netflow __v1__, __v5/v7__,__v9__,__IPFIX__ and __SFLOW__.  nfdump supports IPv4 as well as IPv6.

-__Note:__ nfdump 1.6.18 __not longer__ supports nfdump-1.5.x files.
+__Note:__ nfdump 1.6.18 and newer versions __not longer__ support nfdump-1.5.x files.
 If you have nfdump-1.5.x please convert them
 before upgrading.

 nfdump is used as backend toolset for __NfSen__.